kubevela/kubevela/docs/en/platform-engineers/debug-test-cue.md

 └── go.sum
 ```

-The package import path in `def.cue` file is the path in `gen` directory, like:
+The package import path in CUE template should be:

 ```cue
 import (